-We run seven major programs at Horse SenseAbility, each of which is described in more detail at www.HorseSenseAbility.org.
+We run six major programs at Horse SenseAbility, each of which is described in more detail at www.HorseSenseAbility.org.

 - Stable Moments is designed for children who are or have been in foster care.
 A trained volunteer mentor and a horse meet 1-on-1 weekly with the child for an entire school year to develop life skills such as emotional awareness, self-regulation, anger management and respect for boundaries. - City To Saddle gives 6 to 13 year-olds from low-income families an opportunity to interact with a variety of farm animals, particularly horses, in a relaxing rural setting.
-This week-long, half-day summer program includes equestrian activities and other barnyard experiences for only a \$15 registration fee. - Horse Tales is a reading and riding program for 4th and 5th graders who need extra practice with literacy skills.
-Like City to Saddle, this week-long, half-day summer program includes equestrian activities and other barnyard experiences. - Wildstar Wranglers is a structured, supportive and supervised job-skill development program for young adults with autism spectrum disorder who are transitioning from school to adult employment.
-The experience builds and enhances the individual's ability to following directions, complete tasks in a timely manner, pay attention to detail, accept feedback, be a team player and communicate appropriately in a workplace setting. - Therapeutic riding and horsemanship lessons are available for children and adults with autism spectrum disorder; emotional, behavioral, or mental health issues; experience with violence, abuse or trauma; or identified as at risk. - Community visits by Hugo, our specially trained therapy pony, delight young people at local schools, after-school programs and social service organizations. - Physical Therapy incorporates equine movement as part of an individual's treatment plan.
+This week-long, half-day summer program includes equestrian activities and other barnyard experiences for only a \$15 registration fee. - Wildstar Wranglers is a structured, supportive and supervised job-skill development program for young adults with autism spectrum disorder who are transitioning from school to adult employment.
+The experience builds and enhances the individual's ability to following directions, complete tasks in a timely manner, pay attention to detail, accept feedback, be a team player and communicate appropriately in a workplace setting. - Therapeutic riding and horsemanship lessons are available for children and adults with autism spectrum disorder; emotional, behavioral, or mental health issues; experience with violence, abuse or trauma: or identified as at risk. - Community visits by Hugo, our specially trained therapy pony, delight young people at local schools, after-school programs and social service organizations. - Physical Therapy incorporates equine movement as part of an individual's treatment plan.